yaydede/toolbox/YA_TextBook.md

 op <- opt$optLambda
 ```

 We know that Ridge will not provide a sparse solution.
 Yet, we need a sparse precision matrix for network analysis.
 The $\ell_{2}$ penalty of `rags2ridges` relies on an extra step that selects the edges after the precision matrix is estimated.
-The extra step is explained in their [paper](https://www.sciencedirect.com/science/article/pii/S0167947316301141) (van Wieringen, W.N. and Peeters, C.F.W., 2016):
+The extra step is explained in their [paper](https://www.sciencedirect.com/science/article/pii/S0167947316301141) ([@VANWIERINGEN2016284]):

 >While some may argue this as a drawback (typically due to a lack of perceived simplicity), it is often beneficial to separate the “variable selection” and estimation.